Core concepts

 Understanding how Invoance works at the cryptographic level.
 These concepts underpin every anchored event, every signature, and every independent verification.

-Before hashing or signing, every submitted event is normalized into a deterministic canonical form.
-This ensures that the same logical event always produces the same hash — regardless of JSON key ordering, whitespace, or encoding differences.
+Before hashing or signing, every submitted record is normalized into a deterministic canonical form.
+This ensures that the same logical record always produces the same hash, regardless of whitespace or encoding differences in the original request.

 {"data":{"amount":14200,"id":"inv_9f3a"},"type":"invoice.approved"}